Charles Stacey releases new album

 "We're often told, based on the unexpected rhythms our music takes, that we're too folk to be Irish and too Irish to be folk," he said.

 Charles Stacey's new recording, "Time's Mandala: The Celtic Calendar Project," is a meditation on the journey of life based on the Celtic calendar's festive holidays, including the solstice and equinox and All Hallow's Eve, or Samhain.

-"I grew up observing many of those Celtic holidays my family was a traditional Irish family,"
+"I grew up observing many of those Celtic holidays my family was a traditional Irish family," Stacey said.

 Stacey's father moved the family from the east coast to various Midwest cities as he changed jobs, Stacey said.
 Through all that change, he kept the clan centered with cultural traditions and art.

 "My mom played piano and sang in little theaters on Broadway and my father was originally a studio engineer in New York.
 She gave me her Kodak Brownie Hawkeye camera and that got me started taking pictures."

 But it would be the guitar that Stacey would make his constant companion.

 "My dad got me a guitar at age 6 and by age 10 I was performing one talent show or fundraiser after another," he said.

 Stacey, who raised six kids with his second wife, Cynthia, brought the family along on numerous cross-country tours, combining concerts with family vacations, often camping along the way.